PittCaleb/teslaAPI/README.md

 1. Edit code and add email and tesla.com password to the file
 2. Edit code and add known token to the file
 3. Add environment variable TESLA_API_TOKEN to your system
+  * Windows:
+    * SET TESLA_API_TOKEN=YOUR-TOKEN-HERE

 _Please be careful to not re-distribute code that has your password or token!_

 ## Release Notes

 ###2020-11-20
+  * Finish coding all API endpoints, couple do not work, but coded properly
+  * Move menu definition to a data helper file for cleanliness
+  * Add disclaimer on launch
+  * Sleep after wake_up to allow it to finish
   * Updated menu system with more granularity (still need an even better one)
   * Parameterized commands now run!
   * Help text to explain parameters shown before entry